Urban Blight (band)

 Urban Blight was a New York City band.
-The seven-member group played a unique style of music with various influences, including ska, reggae, rock, funk, R&B and pop, with a distinctively uncategorizable and danceable groove.
+The seven-member group played a distinctive style of music with various influences, including ska, reggae, rock, funk, R&B and pop.

-The group had two major releases: Playgrounds 'n' Glass ('92) and All the Way Live '95, recorded in NYC, as well as 3 singles ("My House/Ready for You, 1980, "Magic Six/Becky", '82, and "Peacetrain/Peacedub", '84) and two Eps ("My Side of The Fence",'83, and "From the Westside to the Eastside", '87).
+The group had two major releases: Playgrounds 'n' Glass (1992) and All the Way Live '95, recorded in New York City, as well as 3 singles ("My House/Ready for You" (1980), "Magic Six/Becky" (1982), and "Peacetrain/Peacedub" (1984)) and two Eps ("My Side of The Fence" (1983), and "From the Westside to the Eastside" (1987)).
 The band and various members have appeared on recordings by The Fleshtones, Toasters, Beastie Boys, Bob Dylan and David Yazbek, including a guest appearance on the Where in the World is Carmen Sandiego? soundtrack album with the song "Beautiful Place (NYC)".

-According to the group's official website, they were last active in 1998 but occasionally reunite to perform concerts, the last two being a sold-out show at NYC's Canal Room and a CMA fundraiser at Webster Hall.
+According to the group's official website, they were last active in 1998 but occasionally reunite to perform concerts, the last two being a shows at NYC's Canal Room and a CMA fundraiser at Webster Hall.
 Two of the members, Paul Vercesi and Kevin Batchelor (who guested on trumpet with the band when not touring with Steel Pulse, Sister Carol, Skatalites) played instruments in the Broadway production of The Full Monty by David Yazbek, composer for the Carmen Sandiego show.